You are standing in a neutral space.

 2. Form a research unit on metrics that articulates qualitative and quantitative parameters in their true resonance.

-3. Create a template - matrix to analyze cultural projects through a shared methodology.
+3. Create a template - matrix to analyse cultural projects through a shared methodology.

 4. Introduce the metrics to different institutions with the intention of establishing a prototype to be applied and researched.